m7mdhka/pydantic-ai-production-ready-template/README.md

 # Use Commitizen to create a commit
 uv run cz commit

-# Example output:
+# Example interactive prompts:
 # ?
 Select the type of change you are committing: feat
+#   feat: A new feature.
+Correlates with MINOR in SemVer
 # ?
-What is the scope of this change? (optional): api
+What is the scope of this change? (class or file name): (press [enter] to skip)
+#   api
 # ?
-Write a short and imperative summary: add user authentication endpoint
+Write a short and imperative summary of the code changes: (lower case and no period)
+#   add user authentication endpoint
 # ?
-Provide additional contextual information: (optional)
+Provide additional contextual information about the code changes: (press [enter] to skip)
+#   [Enter]
 # ?
 Is this a BREAKING CHANGE?
+Correlates with MAJOR in SemVer
-No
+#   No
 # ?
-Footer: (optional)
+Footer.
+Information about Breaking Changes and reference issues that this commit closes: (press [enter] to skip)
+#   [Enter]

 # Result: feat(api): add user authentication endpoint
 ```